spree/spree/guides/content/developer/core/preferences.md

 ### Configuration Through the Admin Interface

 The Spree admin interface has several different screens where various settings can be configured.
 For instance, the `admin/general_settings` URL in your Spree application can be used to configure the values for the site name and the site URL.
-This is basically equivalent to calling `Spree::Config.set(site_name => "Whatever", :site_url => "http://whatever.com")` directly in your Ruby code.
+This is basically equivalent to calling `Spree::Config.set(currency: "CDN", currency_thousands_separator: " ")` directly in your Ruby code.

 ## Site-Wide Preferences